 Any repeated conduct directed specifically at another person that causes that person to fear for his or her safety.
-Such conduct includes, but is not limited to: telephone calls, social networking, text messaging, following another person, and acts that threaten or intimidate another person through fear of bodily injury or death.
+Such conduct includes but is not limited to repeated/frequent and/or unsolicited telephone calls, social networking, text messaging, following another person; as well as acts that threaten or intimidate another person through fear of bodily injury or death.

-36. Harboring a Fugitive
+36. Harboring

-Knowingly harboring or transporting a fugitive from justice, or any individual who has been officially barred (suspended or expelled) from the University or University sponsored activities, or for whom there is an outstanding warrant, is prohibited.
+Knowingly harboring or transporting a fugitive from justice, or any individual who has been officially barred (suspended or expelled) from the University or University sponsored activities, or for whom there is an outstanding warrant.